eProsima/code-style/README.md

 A header should only contain one of the following contents:

-* the declarartion of a single struct/class, along with related static operators
+* the declaration of a single struct/class, along with related static operators
 * a bunch of constants on a single namespace
 * a bunch of free functions on a single namespace